bitwiseworks/qtwebengine-chromium-os2/chromium/docs/vscode.md

 Mac and Linux, based on Electron/Chromium.
-It has built-in support for JavaScript, TypeScript and Node.js and a rich extension ecosystem that adds intellisense, debugging, syntax highlighting etc. for many languages (C++, Python, Go).
+It has built-in support for JavaScript, TypeScript and Node.js and a rich extension ecosystem that adds intellisense, debugging, syntax highlighting etc. for many languages (C++, Python, Go, Java).
 It works without too much setup.
 Get started [here](https://code.visualstudio.com/docs).

 It is NOT a full-fledged IDE like Visual Studio.
 The two are completely